 They decided to forego the traditional recruitment channels and approach candidates in a far more direct way.
 Their message was pretty simple: "Wankers don't work here, so do you want to?"

-I'm a Sydney-based writer and educator.
-Currently I'm completing a Master of Teaching degree at UNSW.
+I'm a Sydney-based writer and educator currently teaching mathematics at Newington College.
+I'm also completing a Master of Teaching degree at UNSW.